Project Management vs. Resource Management

 What should be your priority: Project Management or Resource Management?

-The role of the project manager then takes over and manages these resources to complete the delivery.
+Following that, the project manager assumes responsibility for managing these resources to ensure project delivery.
 Resource requirements must be met during the initiation phase, without which a project cannot commence.
-Hence the role of resource management precedes project management in any business environment.
+Hence, resource management precedes project management in any business environment.

 The Glossary